Corporate secretarial compliance in Singapore: Setting your Private Limited Company up for success

 Unless exempted/dispensed, a Private Limited Company is required to hold its annual general meeting to present the financial statements for the concerned financial year to its member(s).

-The Annual General Meeting is held within 6 months from the financial year end and the annual return together with the financial statements in XBRL format (unless exempted) should be filed with ACRA within 7 months from the financial year end.
+The Annual General Meeting is held within six months from the financial year end and the annual return together with the financial statements in XBRL format (unless exempted) should be filed with ACRA within seven months from the financial year end.

 3. What kind of audit requirements does a Private Limited Company have?

-• The total annual revenue of the company must not exceed S$ 10 million;
+• Total annual revenue does not exceed S$10 million;

-• The total assets of the company for the financial year end must not exceed S$ 10 million; or
+• Total assets at the end of the financial year do not exceed S$10 million; or

-• The number of full-time employees at the end of the financial year must not exceed 50.
+• The number of full-time employees at the end of the financial year does not exceed 50.

 4. How do you maintain the Register of Registrable Controllers (RORC) as a Private Limited Company?